Access_Statement_Jubilee_Park.pdf Look what’s here… Izzy’s Ice-cream CAFE MINIATVRE GOLF Wye Valley

 The Quest for the Holy Grail

-West Midlands Constabulary went on a fruitless quest for The Holy Grail in 2014 after it was stolen from Weston-under-Penyard near Ross-on-Wye.
-A woman there had been using Cwpan Nanteos for a cure.
-It was a mazer bowl , or “loving cup”saved from Strata Florida by its monks when Henry VIII had dissolved the abbey.
-Treasured for 400 years by the Jones and Powell families of Nanteos, some believe it to be the Holy Grail, the cup used by Jesus at The Last Supper which had been sent to Britain by Joseph of Arimathea after he’d arranged the funeral of Jesus.
-The Dingestow Brut manuscript tells that Eigr, Arthur’s mother, had been a descendant of Joseph’s sister, and her grandfather had once been Custodian of The Grail, which explains King Arthur’s obsession with finding the lost relic.
+West Midlands Constabulary went on a fruitless quest for The Grail in 2014 after it was stolen from Weston-under-Penyard near Ross-on-Wye.
+A woman there had been lent a wooden mazer (drinking bowl) which had been saved from Strata Florida by its monks when Henry VIII had dissolved the abbey.
+Treasured for 400 years by the Jones and Powell families of Nanteos in west Wales, some believed the cup - “Cwpan Nanteos” - to be the Grail, the cup used by Jesus at The Last Supper which had been sent to Britain by St. Joseph of Arimathea after he’d arranged the funeral of Jesus.
+Drinking holy water from the cup was thought to cure sickness.
+The Dingestow Brut manuscript tells that Eigr, Arthur’s mother, had been a descendant of Joseph’s sister, and her grandfather had once been Custodian of The Grail - which explains King Arthur’s obsession with finding the lost relic.
 Cwpan Nanteos was handed in anonymously after eleven months and is now curated by the National Library of Wales at Aberystwyth.

 “It is all true, or it ought to be; and more and better besides.
 And wherever men are fighting against barbarism, tyranny, and massacre for freedom, law and honour, let them remember that the fame of their deeds, even though they themselves be exterminated, may perhaps be celebrated as long as the world rolls round.
-Let us then declare that King Arthur… slaughtered innumerable hosts of foul barbarians and set decent folk an example for all time”. - Winston Churchill
+Let us then declare that King Arthur… slaughtered innumerable hosts of foul barbarians and set decent folk an example for all time”.

 Go to TOP